-Sex Total Job Total Sex % of Sex Expected External Group Job Group Job Group Sex based on Binomial Sex Job Group Recruitment Area Employees Employees Employees Availability Availability Exact SD SF Females Part-time Faculty Student population 129 62 48.1% 58.1% 75 0.01 -2.31 13 Underutilized Males Part-time Faculty Local Recruitment 129 67 51.9% 41.3% 53 0.99 2.46 -14
+Sex Total Job Total Sex % of Sex Expected External Group Job Group Job Group Sex based on Binomial Sex Job Group Recruitment Area Employees Employees Employees Availability Availability Exact SD SF Females Part-time Faculty Student population 129 62 48.1% 58.1% 75 0.01 -2.31 13 Unde rutilize d Males Part-time Faculty Local Recruitment 129 67 51.9% 41.3% 53 0.99 2.46 -14

-In the analysis of employees identified as Faculty, Hispanic or Latino are again identified as an underutilized group.
+In the analysis of employees identified as Faculty, Hispanics are again identified as an underutilized group.
 The expected projection for both Full time Faculty and Part time Faculty is 69%; however, based on the analysis, Porterville College's utilization is 19.4% for Full time Faculty and 21.7% for Part time Faculty.
-Notably, faculty identified as White or Caucasian have a significant difference in margin of 67.2% (Full time) and 55.8% (Part time), with an availability of 21.55%.
-Black/African American (0% full time, 4.7% part time), Asian or Other Pacific Islander (4.5% full time, 4.7% part time), and American Indian or Alaskan Native (0% full time, 1.6% part time) are within reasonable range of availability.
-The District is prioritizing its recruitment efforts by identifying candidates to increase the number of qualified Hispanic or Latino applicants for Porterville College in addition to all monitored groups.
+Noteably, faculty identified as White have a significant difference in margin of 67.2% (Full time) and 55.8% (Part time), with an availability of 21.55%.
+The District is prioritizing its recruitment efforts by identifying candidates to increase the number of qualified Hispanic applicants for Porterville College.

-Full time and Part time Faculty data shows males and females are employed within a reasonable range of the identified availability As a result, the District is not prioritizing efforts likely to increase the number of qualified applicants from either group.
+Full time Faculty data shows males and females are employed within a reasonable range of the identified availability.
+However, Part time Faculty shows an underutilization of females which accounts for 48.1% percent of employees in this group.
+The sex availability for females in this job group is 58.1%.
+As a result, the District will prioritize efforts to increase the number of qualified female applicants in Part time Faculty positions.